Passive verbs should not always be avoided, but when necessary the active form of a different verb (especially the verb BE) can be used instead

 Active Alternatives to Passives with “by”

-When a passive would necessitate a by phrase, the easiest active alternatives are those that can be made with the same verb without changing the rest of the sentence.
-These special verbs are the topic of the Guinlist post 4.
+When a passive would necessitate a by phrase, the easiest active alternatives are those that can be made with the same verb without the rest of the sentence needing to be reordered.
+Verbs with this special ability are the topic of the Guinlist post 4.
 Verbs that Don’t Have to be Passive.
 The only other visible difference resulting from their use is that they will need a preposition other than by, like this:

 (i) (PASSIVE) Obesity is increased by overeating.